Ghost Cat Anzu (film): Animation

 Ghost Cat Anzu was first filmed in live action; animation was rotoscoped based on this footage.

 Music

 The film's theme song, "Matabi", was performed by Chiaki Sato, and the score was composed by Keiichi Suzuki.

 Release

 Ghost Cat Anzu screened as a work in progress at the 2023 Annecy International Animation Film Festival.
-That same month, it was acquired by GKIDS for a North American release the following year.
+That same month, it was acquired by GKIDS for a North American release the following year with Charades also handling international sales.
 The finished film premiered on May 21, 2024, in the Directors' Fortnight section of the Cannes Film Festival.
 The film was released in Japan on July 19, 2024, followed by a North American premiere at the 28th Fantasia International Film Festival on July 21, 2024.
 It was invited to 'Open Cinema' at the 29th Busan International Film Festival and was screened at the outdoor theater in October 2024.

 Reception

 Critical reception

 Deadline Hollywoods Valerie Complex thought the animation technique of using live-action recording made the film more authentic, but also noted the film's poor pacing and lack of a cohesive narrative structure.
 Similarly, Cineuropa's Olivia Popp praised the "charming and warm" animation but had issues with the uneven pacing.
 For Screen Dailys Wendy Ide, the voice acting was one of the highlights of the film.